What is dengue fever?”

 - Feeling drowsy

-Medical treatment may not be needed for mild symptoms of dengue in otherwise healthy people.
+Medical treatment may not be needed for mild symptoms of dengue fever in otherwise healthy people.

 Seek urgent medical advice for severe dengue symptoms - by dialling 999 for an ambulance if you are home in the UK.